The War Prayer (Babylon 5): Writing

 Regarding Mark Twain, Straczynski wrote, "He's always been a seminal influence on my work.
 I have pretty much everything he's ever written, absent the five volume set of his journals that's only available to libraries.
-'The Man Who Corrupted Hadleyburg' is still one of my favorite pieces, as is 'The War Prayer,' leading to its nod in B5."
+'The Man Who Corrupted Hadleyburg' is still one of my favorite pieces, as is 'The War Prayer', leading to its nod in B5."

 As Babylon 5 was conceived with an overall five-year story arc, the episode was written as both an individual story and with another level, where the hints of the larger story arc were given.
 The series' creator, J. Michael Straczynski indicates that the episodes can be watched for the individual stories, the character stories, or the story arc.

 The episode was written by D.C.
 Fontana who has written episodes for many television series, including a large number of episodes for various Star Trek series.
-Fontana was a writer for the Star Trek: The Next Generation pilot episode, "Encounter at Farpoint."
+Fontana was a writer for the Star Trek: The Next Generation pilot episode, "Encounter at Farpoint".
 She also wrote two other Babylon 5 scripts, "Legacies" and "A Distant Star".
-Fontana wrote the episode, based on a premise by Straczynski the series creator.
+Fontana wrote the episode, based on a premise by Straczynski.
 Only the pilot was available for research purposes, so she spent some time speaking with Straczynski to get a feel for the series.

-Reviews
+Commentary and Reviews

+Writers Ensley Guffey and Dale Koontz observe that Londo refers to his wives as Pestilence, Famine and Death, three of the four horsemen of the Apocalypse, and that as the fourth member, Londo himself would thus seem to be War, which bodes ill for the events to come.

 Rowan Kaiser, writing in The A.V.
 Club, notes that the episode develops the idea that human culture in the year 2258 isn't entirely pleasant.
 Kaiser writes, "This isn't a necessary revelation after 'Infection' and 'Mind War', but it's not meant to be a revelation—it's a premise."

-Kaiser also identifies the theme of regret appearing throughout the episode.
-He writes, "Ivanova has regrets, though she claims not to, about leaving Malcolm eight years prior.
-Delenn has a conversation with her friend, where she's asked 'Do you regret the choices that you've made?'
-'Sometimes,' responds Delenn, but she makes it clear that those don't define her.
-Londo, on the other hand, lets his regrets define him.
-'My shoes are too tight.
-But it does not matter, for I have forgotten how to dance,' he tells Vir, as a metaphor for him forgetting himself in favor of tradition, of propriety, and of power."